Paradies tree

 To view fall foliage

-The Esplanade is a park that stretches along The Charles River.
-Fall is one of the best times to visit Boston and there is no shortage of beautiful spots to see the leaves in peak fall color, but The Esplanade should not be missed as there is something magical about seeing the vivid orange and crimson colors of the trees right next to the river.
+The Esplanade is a park that stretches along the Charles River.
+Fall is one of the best times to visit Boston, and there is no shortage of beautiful spots to see the leaves in peak fall color, but The Esplanade should not be missed, as there is something magical about seeing the vivid orange and crimson colors of the trees right next to the river.
 There are also floating docks that locals like to frequent for picnics or to enjoy the river views.